inertialsense/docs.inertialsense.com/docs/user-manual/troubleshooting/firmware.md

 ![EVB-2 Chip Erase Pads](../images/evb2_chip_erase.png)

-<center>**Short R25 pads to chip erase uINS.
+<center>**Short R25 pads together to chip erase uINS.
-    <br>Short R53 pads to chip erase EVB-2.**</center>
+    <br>Short R53 pads together to chip erase EVB-2.**</center>
 #### Rugged Chip Erase Pads

 The chip erase pads on the Rugged-3 are a set of 0402 SMT pads with the label "ERASE".
-Shorting these pads will apply +3.3V to the IMX chip erase pin 17.
+Shorting these pads together will apply +3.3V to the IMX chip erase pin 17.
 The power must be cycled while shorting these pads in order to apply chip erase to the IMX-5.

 ![Rugged-3 Chip Erase Pads](../images/rug3_chip_erase_cad.jpg)

 ![](../images/rug_chip_erase.jpg)

-<center>**Short "ERASE" pads to chip erase.**</center>
+<center>**Short "ERASE" pads together to chip erase.**</center>

 #### Restore Firmware